Starting a new business

 - Executive summary

-Provide a summary of the main points of your business plan.
-Although it comes first, write it last.
+Provide a summary of your business plan’s important points.
+Despite the fact that it comes first, write it last.

 - Company overview